-With partial array self-refresh (PASR), the self-refresh may be restricted to a variable portion of the total array.
-The whole array (default), 1/2 array, 1/4 array, DSR mode, 1/8 array, or 1/16 array could be selected.
+With partial array self refresh (PASR), the self refresh may be restricted to a variable portion of the total array.
+The whole array (default), 1/2 array, or 1/4 array could be selected.
 Data outside the defined area will be lost.
 Address bits A0 to A2 are used to set PASR.
-In DSR mode, 1/4 array, 1/8 array, or 1/16 array could be selected.
-Meanwhile, all internal voltage generators inside the LPDDR SDRAM are staying low power mode.